 Ta Da!
 Hard to believe it is the same table, isn’t it?
 Now it’s a clock face table.
 Bravo little dude!

 I love the vintage feel it has, and he loves counting the numbers over and over.
-I think he did an awesome job, and you can bet I’m one proud mama to be able to offer it in my shop.
-(SOLD!)
+I think he did an awesome job, and you can bet I’m one proud mama to be able to offer it in my online shop.
 UPDATE: This has sold to a client in another state, so he not only learned some geography, but also increased his savings.
 He is so tickled!

 We both would love it if you pinned and shared his clock face table so others can think outside the trash too.
 Happy trashure hunting!

-If you want to see his next project, we had a blast working on this little plant stand together.
+Also, if you want to see his next project, we had a blast working on this little plant stand together.
 Come see the after HERE.

-Check out these ladies projects…you’ll love the afters!!
+Check out these ladies’ projects…you’ll love the afters!!